 Artificial Intelligence for Fraud Detection

 ML algorithms analyze access patterns and identify anomalies that humans would not notice.
-Sudden spike in access from a specific region, unusual device pattern, atypical hours.
+Sudden spike in accesses from a specific region, unusual device pattern, atypical times.
 All of this can indicate an attack in progress.

 Integrated Digital Certification